 H&R Block Free File

 With the downloadable or desktop versions of H&R Block software, every tax situation is covered, but no free options exist.
-Another difference is that you can access and print your tax forms — including an official copy of your return; whereas, with the online options, the software fills in everything for you online.

 Estimate Your Tax Refund With H&R Block Tax Calculator